 Method Customer Service - Contact Information CALL 1-877-344-7364 Calls to this number are free.
-Hours of operation: 8:00 a.m. - 8:00 p.m., seven days a week Customer Service also has free language interpreter services available for non-English speakers.
-TTY 711 (New York State Relay Service) This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Hours of operation: 8 am to 8 pm 7 days a week from October 1 to March 31 and 8 am to 8 pm Monday - Saturday, April 1 to September 30 Customer Service also has free language interpreter services available for non-English speakers. ΤΤΥ 711 (New York State Relay Service) This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Hours of operation: 8:00 a.m. - 8:00 p.m., seven days a week FAX 1-212-510-5373 WRITE EmblemHealth Medicare HMO ATTN: Customer Service 55 Water Street New York, NY 10041-8190 WEBSITE emblemhealth.com/medicare
+Hours of operation: 8 am to 8 pm 7 days a week from October 1 to March 31 and 8 am to 8 pm Monday - Saturday, April 1 to September 30 FAX 1-212-510-5373 WRITE EmblemHealth Medicare HMO ATTN: Customer Service 55 Water Street New York, NY 10041-8190 WEBSITE emblemhealth.com/medicare